-Soak up the atmosphere with today’s Big Deal one a one night stay for two.
-Breakfast and a nice lazy late check-out are included, as well as the option of including dinner in the hotel’s AA Rosette restaurant.
+Soak up the atmosphere with today’s Big Deal on a one or two night stay for two.
+Breakfast and a nice lazy late check-out are included, as well as the option of including dinner on the first night in the hotel’s AA Rosette restaurant.

 Welcoming guests since 1572, Kenmore Hotel on Loch Tay overlooks the river and is surrounded by the mountains of Highland Perthshire.

-With today’s Big Deal, you can enjoy an overnight B&B stay with a late check-out at 1pm, available Sunday to Thursday until 30th June.
+With today’s Big Deal, you can enjoy an overnight stay with breakfast and a late check-out at 1pm, available seven days a week until the end of March 2020.
 You will be sleeping in a standard twin or double room.

-You also have the option of including a £25 dinner allowance per person.
+You also have the option of including a £25 dinner allowance per person on the first night.

 One child under 12 can accompany you for free and will pay extra for meals.
 You can also bring along one dog for £8 per night, as long as a pet-friendly room is available.